How To Pack A Suit In A Carry On

 Ever wonder how to pack a suit in a carry-on (or “carry on” without the hyphen, whatevs)?

-Whether you’re presenting at an important meeting, got invited to a destination wedding or you just don’t like to be caught without a tux, you need to learn how to pack a suit in a carry-on bag.
-The trick is to make sure your suit still looks like, well, a suit when you take it out again.
+Whether you’re presenting at an important meeting, got invited to a destination wedding or you just don’t like to be caught without a tux, the trick is to make sure your suit still looks like, well, a suit when you take it out again.

 Got the gist?
 We’ll take it step-by-step down below.

-There are a number of ways to pack a suit into a carry-on bag, but they all adhere to these basic principles that help keep wrinkles to a minimum:
+There are a number of ways to pack a suit into a carry on, but they all adhere to these basic principles that help keep wrinkles to a minimum: